 Sometimes a customer just needs to vent to someone.
 Like validation-based calls, these types of interactions are all about giving the customer an avenue to be heard.
 In the heat of the moment, it can be difficult to keep a cool head and effectively manage these interactions.
 It’s important for agents to look past the customer’s frustration — or even outright anger — and drill down to the underlying issue that has them so upset.

 Taking an analytical approach can help agents deal with a tense situation.
-Rather than asking your agents to meditate more and read a couple of books on stoicism, consider taking that stress off their mind by using an agent assist solution that can diagnose the situation and recommend actionable solutions.
+Rather than asking your agents to meditate more and read a couple of books on stoicism, consider taking that stress off their minds by using an agent-assist solution that can diagnose the situation and recommend actionable solutions.
 Needless to say, your agents also deserve your empathy, as in many cases, there may not be a “next best action” besides listening to your customers vent.

 It takes a combination of skills, experience and temperament to deftly handle these types of interactions, which is why continual training should be a top priority for contact center leaders.
 Help your agents learn on-the-job, every time they manage a customer interaction.
 To prevail in the digital era, learning needs to happen in the flow of value delivery, and not as an isolated activity before or after your main work streams.
 Real-time agent assistance helps your agents feel more comfortable with even the most challenging situations so they don’t get rattled by an angry caller.